arpan-bisolution21/SQL_HOSPITAL_DATA_ANALYSIS/README.md

 This project was developed using the dataset provided by Datamites Internship Team and MySQL Workbench to provide insights for job seekers, recruiters, and policy makers.

-👉 Here is the complete link of the SQL Script of the report : https://github.com/ARPAN-BIANALYST21/SQL_HOSPITAL_DATA_ANALYSIS/blob/5d2bbecb4632412439cd654fb2cffb1dd7664277/HOSPITAL_DATA_ANALYSIS.sql
+👉 Here is the complete link of the SQL Script of the queries : https://github.com/ARPAN-BIANALYST21/SQL_HOSPITAL_DATA_ANALYSIS/blob/5d2bbecb4632412439cd654fb2cffb1dd7664277/HOSPITAL_DATA_ANALYSIS.sql